bytebl33d/bytebl33d.github.io/blog/endpoint-detection-lab.md

 ![](/assets/images/homelab/mde-revshell-logs.png)

+We can see the exact Base64 command line, the network connection to the attacker IP, and the subsequent commands run inside the shell.
 ## Conclusion
 Microsoft Defender for Endpoint is undeniably a strong security product.
 As demonstrated, it is highly effective at detecting and outright blocking known threats, particularly those that rely on well-known tooling, static signatures and behavioral analysis.
 However, as this lab also shows, detection does not always equate to prevention.
 When attackers adapt their techniques and move toward custom or living-off-the-land approaches, MDE may allow execution while still generating telemetry and alerts.

 This highlights an important takeaway: MDE is not a silver bullet.
 With sufficient adaptation, creativity, and an understanding of how detections work, it is entirely possible to bypass certain protections.
 That does not make MDE ineffective, it simply reinforces the reality that endpoint security is an ongoing cat-and-mouse game rather than a solved problem.

-In a future post, I will take this a step further and explore how Microsoft Defender for Endpoint can be bypassed using a custom Sliver stager, focusing on evasion techniques and the resulting detection artifacts.
+In the **next post**, we’re going deeper.
+I’ll demonstrate how to bypass MDE’s behavioral engines using a **custom Sliver stager** and analyze the resulting artifacts in the Advanced Hunting console.
+Stay tuned!